FatihThaDev/NviMaster/README.md

 - Installing plugins using various package managers(lazy.nvim, packer.nvim...), using Lua syntax
 - Keyboard-centric workflow(no mouse required)
 - Minimalism(it can be as complicated as you configure it to be)

+### Want to learn more about Neovim?
+Visit their Github repo: https://github.com/neovim/neovim or homepage: https://neovim.io/